shuichiro-makigaki/splunk_hec_stream/README.md

 {"loggingHandler":"SplunkHECStreamHandler","time":1557269430.618213,"host":"aws:lambda","index":"main","source":"splunk-logger-test","sourcetype":"_json","event":{"key": "value"}}
 ```

-Splunk HEC endpoint can read them as events.
+By forwarding these JSON lines to Splunk HEC endpoint, Splunk can read and store them as events.

-## Use with AWS Lamnda
+## Use with AWS Lambda

+This package is useful to forward logs of AWS Lambda to Splunk.

+1. Lambda functions put logs to CloudWatch,
+1. Subscription Filter forwards them to Firehose,
+1. and the Firehose forwards them to Splunk.

 ### 1. Configure AWS Kinesis Firehose to send events to Splunk HEC endpoint

-`splunk_hec_stream/firehose_processor.py` can be used for stream processor lambda.
+`splunk_hec_stream/firehose_processor.py` can be used for event processor lambda.

-### 2. Configure CloudWatch Logs subscription filter, and send the evnets to the AWS Kinesis Firehose stream
+### 2. Configure CloudWatch Logs subscription filter, and send the filtered events to the Firehose stream

-`splunk_hec_stream` adds `loggingHandler` key to events, and the key is used for filtering only Splunk HEC events.
+`loggingHandler` key is used to filter logs that forward to Splunk HEC endpoint.